Want to follow along with this writing? Sign up Today, it's free and easy

 You have an array of vocabulary, from absconded in one sentence and poor in the next.
 I think there should be a way to make such stark vocabulary flow together, though they're in different sentences you could ad a tone of disbelief.
 Rather than "But poor Narry...", maybe "Narry was hapless, having never..." could work with the transitions.
 I understand using "dear Narry" and warm words like that really brings out the voice, but keep in mind vocabulary can change mood in a simple syllable!

 Otherwise, I love your story.
 Best of luck to you and to Narry!

-over 1 year ago Alias Black said:
+almost 2 years ago Alias Black said:

 Thanks for all the comments!
 I'm swamped at the moment with work, but once I get the chance will go take a look at your stories in return!